Introduction

 Minor chords are less stable in nature than their major chord counterparts.
 They contain an unresolved dissonance within their sound that produces a natural tension.
 Minor chords are built by stacking a minor third interval and a perfect fifth on top of the root.

-Augmented Chords
+Seventh Chords

 Seventh chords are built by stacking another third interval above the fifth.